CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 {{< tab "netq trace" >}}

-Use the `netq trace` command to view the results in the terminal window.
-Use the `netq add trace` command to view the results in the NetQ UI.
+Use the `netq trace` command to view on-demand trace results in the terminal window.

 To create a layer 2 on-demand trace and see the results in the terminal window, run: